 And the lower class; which was the mass of people and included: farmers, artisans and craftsmen.
 But what is obvious in the Sasanian social structure is that the people at the bottom of this pyramid were not able to raise their class and they and their descendants would remain in the same class forever.
 It is a gross class discrimination that questions the nature of their humanitarianism to the extent that promotion from the lower class to the upper class was impossible.

 Sasanian Empire Religion

-The declaration of Zoroastrianism as the official religion created a type of unity in Iranian religion.
+The declaration of Zoroastrianism as the official religion created a type of unity in the religions in Iran.
 During the Sassanid period, Zoroastrian religion was declared an official religion by the government, and later Zoroastrianism was divided into different sects.